sharmatarundeep/PythonTDS/Python_Concepts/PythonTips.md

 2. Every function has a return value.
 If you don't have a return statement in the function, by default function will return None.
 Also print function always return None.

-3. Deep copy vs regular copy
+3. Deep copy vs regular copy..
     * In case of regular copy both variables will point to same reference and if you change 1 other will change too list1 = [1,2,3,4] list2 = list1 # copy list 1 to list 2